fizzbee-io/website/content/tutorials/probabilistic-modeling.md

 ## Alternatives
 PRISM model checker is the state of the art for probabilistic model checking.
 Unfortunately, the language is hard to use, and it is not suitable for large state spaces.
-Unlike PRISM, FizzBee uses Python-like language that is incredibly easy for anyone to quickly get started.
+Unlike PRISM, FizzBee uses Python-like language that is incredibly easy for anyone to quickly get started, make it a powerful yet easier to use alternative to PRISM.

-In this page, we will constantly point to PRISM's examples to show how FizzBee is easier to use.
+In this page, we will point to PRISM's examples to show how FizzBee is easier to use.

 ## Installation
 As of now, the online playground only supports the basic behavioral model checking.
 To use